Chandrahas-kasoju/python-st3215/README.md

 ---

 ### `ListServos()`
 Scan and return a list of all responsive servos.
+Return `None` in case of error.

 - **Returns**: `List[int]` of servo IDs
 - **Example**: